ejim11/Time-Tracking-Dashboard/README.md

 ### Continued development

-i would love to know more on DOM manipulation and event handler functions
+I would love to know more on DOM manipulation and event handler functions

-### Useful resources

 ## Author